What are the Different Types of Derivatives and the Risks Associated?

 What are the risks associated with derivatives?

 Derivatives are traded on OTC (over the counter) or exchanges just like stocks.
 Derivatives traded on exchanges are standardized.
 However, OTC derivatives make up the majority of the market and are not regulated.
 The risk to the counterparty is typically higher with OTC derivatives than with standardized contracts.
 Apart from this, there are many risks applicable to derivatives.
-Below is a list of risks that you need to be aware of before investing in derivatives.
+Below is a list of various types of risk in derivative trading that you need to be aware of before investing in them.

 1. Counterparty risk: We have already written briefly about this, although it is more common on the OTC platform.
 It can also arise in the standardized contract.
 This risk is known by alternate names such as credit risk, legal risk, settlement risk, etc.